On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Introduction

 \section{Introduction}

-PEL moduli spaces parametrizes abelian varieties with additional structures of polarizations, endomorphisms and level structures.
-They are divided into types A, C and D according to the Dynkin type of their defining algebraic groups.
-Previous studies on these moduli spaces and their integral models were mainly focused on the spaces of types A and C in the case of good reduction.
-There is little known about the type D moduli spaces in the literature.
-Certain important results on all smooth PEL-type moduli spaces, particularly including the case of type D, have been obtained by Wedhorn~\cite{wedhorn:ordinary, wedhorn:eo} and Moonen~\cite{moonen:bt1, moonen:eo, moonen:st}, where they concerns the density of the $\mu$-ordinary locus and the Ekedahl-Oort (EO) strata.
+PEL moduli spaces parametrize abelian varieties with additional structures of polarizations, endomorphisms and level structures.
+When the adjoint group $G^{\rm ad}$ of the defining algebraic group $G$ is $\Q$-simple, these moduli spaces are divided into types A, C and D according to the Dynkin diagram of $G^{\rm ad}$.
+Previous studies of these moduli spaces and their integral models have mainly focused on the spaces of types A and C in the case of good reduction.
+There is comparatively less known about type D moduli spaces in the literature.
+Certain important results on all smooth PEL-type moduli spaces, which of course include the case of type D, have been obtained by Wedhorn~\cite{wedhorn:ordinary, wedhorn:eo} and Moonen~\cite{moonen:bt1, moonen:eo, moonen:st}, where they consider the density of the $\mu$-ordinary locus and the Ekedahl-Oort (EO) strata.
 In this paper we study the type D moduli spaces in mainly positive \ch and certain basic classification problems for abelian varieties and associated $p$-divisible groups with additional structures in question.
-The main point different from the previous studies is that we allows $p$ to be arbitrarily ramified in the definite quaternion algebra concerned.
-In a very special case, we also perform a method for studying the case with arbitrary polarization degree, different from the previous studies limited to polarizations of prime-to-$p$ degree.
+A main point here is that we allow the prime $p$ to be ramified in the definite quaternion algebra concerned.
+In the minimal rank case, we also exhibit a method for studying the case with arbitrary polarization degree.